Sindh cabinet fixes 1.4 MMT wheat procurement target at Rs2000 per 40kg

 The committee submitted its recommendations suggested that the minimum prescribed qualification for PST shall be graduation in the second division.

-The post of PST (BS-09) may be upgraded to BS-14 henceforth for initial recruitment in view of upgradation of qualification from intermediate to graduation.
+The post of PST (BS-09) may be upgraded to BS-14 henceforth for initial recruitment in view of upgrade of qualification from intermediate to graduation.

 For instance, the post of senior primary school teacher (BS-16) and post of Head/chief Primary School Teacher BS-17 can be created for promotion of PSTs.